A significant winter storm will plow through the East. But snow, rain or ice is still in question - KTVZ

 Will it be rain, ice or snow for the Southeast?

-That same fine-tuning of the forecast also goes for Atlanta.
-A place where the “Snowpocalyopse” of 2014 is still fresh in people’s memory.
+That same fine-tuning of the forecast also goes for Atlanta, where the “Snowpocalyopse” of 2014 is still fresh in people’s memory.

 Regardless of previous scary past snowstorms for Atlanta, area residents are actually historically overdue for a good snow — or any snow for that matter.
 If Atlanta goes 21 more days without snow, it will be its longest snowless streak on record.